ucl-team-8/ucl-team-8.github.io/proof-of-concept/_requirements.md

 ### Would Like:

 + Return the data in the same form as the diagrams and highlights where changes have happened
-+ Compare the milage record obtained from the algorithm to the milage record calculated from all GPS events
++ Compare the mileage record obtained from the algorithm to the milage record calculated from all GPS events
 + Handle situations where Rolling Stock go to the maintenance depot after running the Services

 Currently, our Proof of Concept covers all of the Must Have requirements except for supporting a real-time environment and output a list of the units which have been identified as not matching their planned services.
 Instead, it returns the probability of a Rolling Stock running a Service.
 Therefore in the current state it still needs human assistance.